As the nation marked Dementia Awareness Week, the optical and audiology teams at Specsavers in Exeter introduced their fully trained dementia friends.

-Specsavers employees nationwide are completing a Dementia awareness programme.
-There are two levels of accreditation, with the 18,000 UK staff encouraged to complete the first stage this month, which is also National Learning at Work Week.
-In doing so they become recognised as a Dementia Friends, with a badge to wear on their uniforms to indicate their increased level of dementia awareness to their customers.
+Members of staff joined Specsavers employees nationwide who completed the training, an initiative run by the Alzheimer’s Society.
+In doing so they become recognised as a Dementia Friends, with a badge to wear on their uniforms to indicate their increased level of dementia awareness to customers.

-Stephen McEnaney, store director of Specsavers in Acomb said: ‘Being more aware of dementia is an incredibly positive development for our team and our offering to customers.
+Emma Denham, store director of Specsavers in Exeter, said: ‘Being more aware of dementia is an incredibly positive development for our team and improves the service we offer our patients.’

 ‘Dementia impacts on many of our patients, so it is essential that we are able to support them in our care.’